If we don’t win, you don’t pay.

 Contact an Experienced Attorney to Help Safeguard Minors in a Personal Injury Settlement

-A personal injury claim is just as important to a minor as it is to an adult.
-At Ehline Law, we are familiar with all elements of these cases, including minor’s compromise stipulations, filing fee requirements, the code of civil procedure, and more.
+A personal injury claim is just as crucial to a minor as it is to an adult.
+At Ehline Law, we are familiar with all elements of these cases, including minors’ compromise stipulations, filing fee requirements, the code of civil procedure, and more.

-Additionally, we represent clients across a plethora of personal injury matters, such as slips and falls, car accidents, truck accidents, and more!
+Additionally, we represent clients across many personal injury matters, such as slips and falls, car accidents, truck accidents, and more!

 Call (833) LETS-SUE today for a free consultation!